 HR Teams: How to Implement Core Values

-So after a lot of workshopping, discussion, and perhaps even a bit of debate, your organization has just established its Core Values–maybe even using Breakthrough to do it––congrats!
+So after a lot of workshopping, discussion, and perhaps even a bit of debate, your organization has just established its Core Values–maybe even using Frictionless to do it––congrats!

 However, that’s only half the battle–as someone who works in HR, you’ve now been assigned the task of communicating and implementing these important values to the entire organization.
 Feeling a bit overwhelmed?
 We don’t blame you.